 Advanced Search Operators for Bing and Google (Guide and Cheat Sheet)

-When you search, do you find exactly what you’re looking for the first time?
+When you search on Google or Bing, do you find exactly what you’re looking for the first time?
+Probably not.

-Advanced search operators let you extract everything the engine knows about a specific subject efficiently.
+Enter advanced search operators.
+These commands help you extract everything the search engine knows about a specific subject – and efficiently.

 These tricks of the trade can definitely save you time, especially if you’re doing any kind of competitor analysis or SEO research.